 Ease of Use

 Overall, fly fishing is a simple process.
 You get out your rod and reel, wade into a river or stream, cast out your line, allow the lure to flick against the water, and draw it back, in hopes that a fish will be enticed to strike.
 If you do, then it’s just a matter of reeling them in before they can get away.

 The devil, of course, is in the details.
 Between the lures, the different lines, rods, pliers, hooks and ties, it can be quite difficult to get back to the simple act of fishing.
 One thing that helps is to have equipment that is simple to use, but still effective in what they do.
 That way, you can concentrate on what counts.

 Fly fishing is a sport that can be enjoyed by almost everyone, at any age.
-Some anglers start quite young, and develop a fondness for certain brands or types of gear.
-Given the amount of their lives that an angler may spend on water, it pays to make sure that they are using equipment that will last for as long as they want to fish.
+Some anglers start quite young and develop a fondness for certain brands or types of gear.
+Given the number of their lives that an angler may spend on the water, it pays to make sure that they are using equipment that will last for as long as they want to fish.

 More to think about when choosing your fly fishing gear